-22. SURVEY OF PHYSICAL SCIENCE.
+21, 22.
+SURVEY OF PHYSICAL SCIENCE.
 Descriptive treatment of the more prominent elementary principles of astronomy, geology, physics, and chemistry to develop the scientific cultural background of students who are not science majors.
 Does not apply on a Physics major or minor.
-Four credits; winter; M.W.F., 1:00.
+Three credits; autumn, winter; M.W.F., 1:00.